eestec-antwerp/AntwerPi2/docs/source/quadcopter/setup.rst

   3. Connect battery (the ESC's will start beeping because they don't get a valid signal)
   4. Connect smartphone or laptop to Drone's WiFi network
   5. Start Arducopter (the ESC's will -- thankfully -- stop beeping)
+  6. Start and connect your GCS (go to :ref:`ground_software` for options)
-  6. Check for any anomalies in your GCS
+  7. Check for any anomalies in your GCS

 Takeoff
 -------